Paulo Branco

 Paulo Branco (born 3 June 1950) is a Portuguese film producer.

 Life and career

-Paulo Branco was born in Lisbon, and attended the undergraduate program in chemical engineering at the Instituto Superior Técnico but he did not graduate.
-He started to work at the Olympic Cinema, in Paris, with Frédéric Mitterrand, in 1974, for two years, and started his career as a producer in 1979 between Paris and Lisbon.
+Paulo Branco was born in Lisbon, and attended the undergraduate program in chemical engineering at the Instituto Superior Técnico, but did not graduate.
+He worked at the Olympic Cinema, in Paris, with Frédéric Mitterrand, in 1974, for two years, before starting his career as a producer in 1979 between Paris and Lisbon.